rafael-rollo/tuitr-api/README.md

 ## Description
 This repository contains the code for a REST API of some app similar to Twitter, referred to as "Tuitr API".
 The project implements the core functionalities of a social media platform, including user interactions, posting, etc. The API is built using Java, Spring Boot 3, and Maven, with a transient in-memory data layer powered by the H2 database.

+You can access the fully documented resources to simulate the app's usage.
+While the server is running, the data you create is there.
+Once the process is taken down, the data is destroyed, and a default set is available again next time by running a database migration with a dump file on startup.
+This dynamics allows you to code a set of features in a client app that goes beyond the classic read-only operations you can have by using the most famous public APIs out there.
+Enjoy!

 ## Technologies Used
 - **Maven project**
 - **Java 17**